jyoung4242/articles/peasy/bindings/bindings.md

 ## Bindings and the Template

-I quick recap of what bindings are, what the template is, and how the work with the library to give you control of what gets rendered to the DOM.
+I quick recap of what bindings are, what the template is, and how they work with the library to give you control of what gets rendered to the DOM.

 Peasy-UI is a library that injects content into DOM elements that you specify.
 The content that gets injected is dictated by a string